 Coordinating a digitalization project can be challenging and requires a sober and coordinative mind and management skills.
 Often companies new in the arena of digitalization do not have personnel to carry such a project and coordinate all the stakeholders – on top of their daily workload.
 But we (EI) have people who can take such a mandate and help Your own people advance in knowledge and with the project alike.

-We keep alliance with partners who can drive the actual digitalization of data, especially if You find no suitable business counterpart for example doing power BI for data pooling structures and more.
+We keep alliance with partners who can drive the actual digitalization of data.
+Especially if you find no suitable business counterpart for example doing power BI for data pooling structures and more.

 What will it take Your company (with or without external help)?